KAMI911/osm_poi_matchmaker/doc/02_debugging.md

 # Debugging of the tool

-Since OSM POI Matchmaker was written in Python languege, you can use any of your favorite tool to debug it.
+Since OSM POI Matchmaker was written in Python language, you can use any of your favorite tool to debug it.
 I am using PyCharm Community edition.
 This is a free tool for coding yout Python project.

 ## Current number of importeble POIs grouped by POI names